Tagliolini al Prosciutto di San Daniele with Poppy Seeds; Recipe from Friuli Venezia Giulia.

 Let me know what you think.

-You can also make this tagliolini al prosciutto dish without poppy seeds if they are unavailable.
+You can also make this tagliolini and prosciutto dish without poppy seeds if they are unavailable.
 However, I would recommend using cured ham from San Daniele rather than Parma ham to be able to really appreciate the authentic flavours.
-But, if you can’t find San Daniele then, of course, other types of prosciutto crudo would work too!
+But, if you can't find San Daniele then, of course, other types of prosciutto crudo would work too!

 If you do try this tagliolini al prosciutto di San Daniele, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 Some other delicious tagliolini recipes on The Pasta Project